 Fig. 7.
-Hardness curve (medium - soft)/(medium + soft) using weighted averages.
+Hardness curve (medium - soft)/(medium + soft) using weighted average.
 The spin-up episodes are indicated by two vertical lines: (a) from MJD 55375 to 55405, (b) from MJD 58480 to 58560 and (c) from MJD 58750 to 58820.
-The color figure can be viewed online.

 Fig. 8.
-Spin frequency versus the MJD for the system GX 301-2 using the data from Fermi/GBM .
+Spin frequency versus the MJD for the system GX 301-2 using the data from Fermi/GBM.
 There are four spin-up episodes which are indicated by two vertical lines: (a) from MJD 54850 to 54870, (b) from MJD 55375 to 55405, (c) from MJD 58480 to 58560 and (d) from MJD 58750 to 58820.
-The color figure can be viewed online.

 Fig. 9.
-MAXI/GSC spectra of GX 301-2 in the (2.0-20.0) keV band corresponding to the pre-flare ( $\approx$ [0.7493, 0.8090]), model defined by equation (6).
+MAXI/GSC spectra of GX 301-2 in the (2.0-20.0) keV band corresponding to the pre-flare (~[0.7493, 0.8090]), model defined by equation (6).
 The same orbital phase range was accumulated in groups of ten consecutive orbits to obtain each spectrum.
 Units of the x-axis: Energy (keV).
-Units of the y-axis: Normalized counts s-1 keV-1.
+Units of the y-axis: normalized counts $s^{-1}$ keV-1.

-models reasonably well reproduce the observed flare spectra between (2.0-20.0) keV ( $\chi_r^2 = [0.96 - 1.32]$ ), they cannot offer a good statistical and/or physical solution for all spectra because the parameters of the high energy cut-off and the photon index $(\Gamma = [-0.3, 0.6])$ could not be constrained well.
+been tested.
+Models with power law components have been developed to HMXBs, such as Cen X-3 (Ebisawa et al. 1996) and GX 301-2 (Fürst et al. 2011; Ji et al. 2021).
+First of all, traditional models like powerlaw with a high energy cut-off or with a Fermi-Dirac cut-off were explored.
+Although these models reasonably well reproduce the observed flare spectra between (2.0-20.0) keV ( $\chi_r^2 = [0.96 - 1.32]$ ), it cannot offer a good statistical and/or physical solution in all spectra because the parameters of the high energy cut-off and the photon index ( $\Gamma = [-0.3, 0.6]$ ) could not be constrained well.
 As the principal aim is to describe with a consistent model all spectra these models were rejected.
-Then, the orbital phase-averaged spectra were described using a simple model with two power laws described by equations (4) and (5).
+Then, it was described the orbital phase-averaged spectra using a simple model with two power laws described by equations (4) and (5).
 A fast charged particle traversing a region containing a strong magnetic field will change direction because the magnetic field exerts a force perpendicular to the direction of motion.
-Because the velocity vector changes, the charged particle is accelerated and consequently emits electromagnetic energy, called synchroton radiation.
+Because the velocity vector changes, the charged particle is accelerated and consequently emits electromagnetic energy which is called synchroton radiation.
 Observed polarisation in the radiation is usually a proof of synchrotron emission (Giménez Cañete & Castro Tirado 2005).
 The usual spectra form can be described by a power law $F(E) = B E^{-\Gamma}$ , where B represents a constant and $\Gamma$ is the photon index.
 The more positive the value of the $\Gamma$ , the softer is the spectrum.
-The scattering of X-rays by interstellar dust softens the spectrum by $E^{-2}$ relative to the source spectrum, and soft X-rays are scattered more strongly than hard X-rays.
-In the energy range (0.1-10) keV, the main interaction between X-rays and matter is the photoelectric effect, whose cross-section varies with energy as $\approx Z^3 E^{-3}$ .
+The scattering of X-rays by interstellar dust softens the spectrum by $E^{-2}$ relative to the source spectrum and soft X-rays are scattered more strongly than hard X-rays.
+In the energy range (0.1-10) keV, the main interaction between Xrays and matter is the photoelectric effect whose cross-section varies with energy as $\sim Z^3 E^{-3}$ .
 Consequently, absorption is greatest at low energies and in high-Z materials.
 Thus, the energy spectra have been fitted by two power-law components, where each photon index indicates the source spectrum and the scattering or absorption spectrum, respectively.
 Initially, the orbital phase-resolved spectra were fitted with a composite model of two absorbed power laws: